Our national board of directors

-Greg was actively involved with Habitat for Humanity Regina, serving as a Board member from 2006-2016.
-Greg joined the Habitat National Board of Directors in May of 2013, and currently serves as past Board Chair.
+Greg was actively involved with Habitat for Humanity Regina, serving as a board member from 2006 to 2016.
+Greg joined the Habitat for Humanity Canada's National Board of Directors in May of 2013, and currently serves as past board chair.

-Greg is also very active with Global Village.
-He is a trained team leader, participating in 11 Global Village trips since 2010.
-Greg's trips have included 4 FCC employee trips and 3 father daughter trips, where fathers and daughters got to share the amazing experience together.
+Greg is also very active with Habitat for Humanity Canada Global Village.
+He is a trained team leader, participating in 11 Habitat Global Village trips since 2010.
+Greg's trips have included four FCC employee trips and three father-daughter trips, where fathers and daughters got to share the amazing experience together.

-After 8 years of service, Greg just completed his time as a Board member for Food Banks Canada.
-Greg currently serves on the Board of Directors for the Bank of Canada, Greg also serves on 3 other public and private Boards
+After eight years of service, Greg just completed his time as a board member for Food Banks Canada.
+Greg currently serves on the board of directors for the Bank of Canada, Greg also serves on three other public and private boards.

 Greg holds a Chartered Director designation from the Directors College, and a Bachelor of Science (Agriculture) degree from the University of Manitoba.